The Dacia Logan MCV once again raises eyebrows for its pricing structure. You get a lot of car for your money.

 The ride is satisfactory, shining a little over larger road imperfections but struggling with smaller lumps, which send a firm shudder through the cabin when the car is unladen.

-So far we have tested just the 1.0-litre, three cylinder engine.
-It is decent, although it needs to be worked in a narrow rev band to get decent economy and refinement from it.
+The 1.0-litre, three cylinder engine is decent, although it needs to be worked in a narrow rev band to get decent economy and refinement from it.
 If you plan to carry heavy loads regularly, that may mean an alternative powertrain is a better choice.
 Venture much beyond 2200rpm – which you need to do to get best performance from it - and it soon becomes vocal.
 Wind and road noise are also a minor problem at higher speeds.